cainem/messaging-thread-pool/README.md

     // the responses returned
     let sums: Vec<SumResponse> = thread_pool
         .send_and_receive((0..1000usize)
+        .expect("thread pool to be available")
         .map(|i| SumRequest(i)))
         .collect();
     assert_eq!(1000, sums.len());

-    // get the mean of the randoms for object with id 0, this
+    // now get the mean of the randoms for object with id 0, this
     // will execute on thread 0.
     // this call will block until complete let mean_response_0: MeanResponse = thread_pool
         .send_and_receive(iter::once(MeanRequest(0)))
+        .expect("thread pool to be available")
         .nth(0)
         .unwrap();
     println!("{}", mean_response_0.mean());

     // remove object with id 1
-    // it will be dropped from the thread where it was residing thread_pool
+    // it will be dropped from the thread where it was residing
+    // freeing up any memory it was using thread_pool
         .send_and_receive(iter::once(RemovePoolItemRequest(1)))
+        .expect("thread pool to be available")
         .for_each(|response: RemovePoolItemResponse|
             assert!(response.success()));

     // add a new object with id 1000 thread_pool
         .send_and_receive(iter::once(RandomsAddRequest(1000)))
+        .expect("thread pool to be available")
         .for_each(|response: AddResponse|
             assert!(response.success()));

-    // all objects are dropped when the basic thread pool
+    // all objects are dropped when the thread pool is
-    // batcher is dropped, the threads are shutdown and
+    // dropped, the worker threads are shutdown and
     // joined back the the main thread drop(thread_pool);